SLasH-DSA: Breaking SLH-DSA Using an Extensible End-To-End Rowhammer Framework: Swage: A Modular Universal End-to-End Rowhammer Attack Framework

 To construct the memory access patterns required for Rowhammer, the attacker needs to be able to allocate physically contiguous memory.
 The \tech{Allocator} module provides a unified interface for allocating contiguous memory blocks. \tech{Swage} comes with two implementations for allocating these blocks, supporting both attack prototyping with elevated privileges and realistic scenarios.
 For the former, the attacker can configure the Linux kernel to reserve memory for huge pages at boot time and then allocate them via the \tech{HugePage} instantiation of the \tech{Allocator} module to get access to vast amounts of physically contiguous memory as demonstrated by prior work~\cite{jattkeBlacksmithScalableRowhammering2022}.

 For realistic scenarios, the attacker has access to the \tech{Spoiler} instantiation.
-First, we allocate large chunk of memory.
-While the Linux allocator does not make any guarantees on physical contiguous memory, its use of the buddy allocator strategy makes it highly likely that some parts of the allocated memory are indeed physically contiguous~\cite{kwongRAMBleedReadingBits2020}.
+While the Linux allocator does not make any guarantees on physical contiguous memory for larger chunks of allocated memory, its use of the buddy allocator strategy makes it highly likely that some parts of the allocated memory are indeed physically contiguous~\cite{kwongRAMBleedReadingBits2020}.
 Following~\cite{adilettaMayhemTargetedCorruption2024}, we use the Spoiler side-channel~\cite{islamSPOILERSpeculativeLoad2019} to reveal all 1 MiB blocks of contiguous memory inside our allocated buffer.
 Note that their approach does not give information on the positioning of these 1 MiB blocks relative to each other.
 As discussed later, 1 MiB of contiguous memory may not always suffice to find a hammering pattern.
 Thus, we use the row buffer side-channel in combination with our already obtained information about the \DRAM{} addressing function to reveal which of the discovered 1 MiB blocks are contiguous and form 4 MiB blocks of contiguous memory.